China May factory growth at 8-month high, but tight funding hits smaller firms

 In particular, export orders improved from the previous month.
 Some economists suspect that Chinese firms have been front-loading shipments due to the Sino-U.S. trade frictions.

-On the whole, however, economists were sceptical of the sustainability of industrial sector strength, suggesting the broader economy will face pressure over coming months.
+On the whole, however, economists were skeptical of the sustainability of industrial sector strength, suggesting the broader economy will face pressure over coming months.

 “We doubt this strength will be sustained for long given that it appears to mostly reflect a temporary boost to industrial output from the easing of pollution controls rather than a turnaround in underlying demand,” said Julian Evans-Pritchard, Senior China Economist at Capital Economics, in a note after the data release.